-The financial statements include only the Building Fund of the Peralta Community College District used to account for Measures A & G projects.
-This Fund was established to account for the expenditures of general obligation bonds issued under the General Obligation Bonds Elections of 2006 and 2018, respectively.
-These financial statements are not intended to present fairly the financial position and results of operations of the Peralta Community College District in compliance with accounting principles generally accepted in the United States of America.
+The financial statements include only the Building Fund of the District used to account for Measures A & G projects.
+This Fund was established to account for the expenditures of general obligation bonds issued under the General Obligation Bonds Elections of 2006 and 2018.
+These financial statements are not intended to present fairly the financial position and results of operations of the District in compliance with accounting principles generally accepted in the United States of America.